Skip to content

 Delete all Redis-backed tokens associated with the given user.

 This uses a per-user index to delete only the keys associated with the user, avoiding keyspace scans under the global prefix.
+Tokens that do not have a per-user index entry are left to expire naturally by TTL.

 Source code in litestar_auth/authentication/strategy/redis.py